gralkapk/megamol_memvis_infovis/README.md

 ## Usage

 This code base is **not suitable for usage**!
-It is intended only as a repository for reference to paper below.
+It is intended only as a repository for reference to the paper below.

 ## Citing